 Also, motorcycle riders don’t have a lot of space to maneuver between cars.

 Note: There are a few states where lane splitting is legal, but the motorcyclist will be at-fault in most cases.

 Related Article: What Is A Major Cause Of Death In Motorcycle Accidents?

 What to do After a Car and Motorcycle Accident

-There are several things you should do when involved in an accident:
+There are several things you should do when involved in car or motorcycle accident: